Code-With-Harsh/practice-codes/README.md

 # practice-codes
-Here I'm  going to post my work and practice, which includes all the questions and algotithms.
+Here I'm  going to post my work, which includes all the questions and algotithms.
+I will proceed from basics to advance.
+And I will be consistent.
+Let's do it Harsh.